 - Evidence of datafest or similar event participation or awards

-Technical expertise: Evidence of technical proficiency that
+Technical expertise: Up to three examples of evidence of technical proficiency that

 could form the basis of fundamental data science skills.

 - Relevant code snippets (that may support your prior research

 - The URL to your Kaggle profile, Github account with code

 - URLs of websites you own or have maintained

 - Evidence of open-source contributions (e.g. Google Summer of Code)

 Summary Sheet: Every portfolio submission should include a 1 to 3 page summary document